what's wrong with a little harmless obsession?

 Again, a very difficult decision, I sort of want them all.

-Not so long ago, I actually tossed quite a few of them into the recycling bin, only to fish them out a few days later.
-You just never know when I will have the opportunity to remodel my Paris apartment…right?
+Oh, sure…I’ll weeded a bunch out when we moved to the haunted farmhouse, but I couldn’t exactly get rid of them all when I obviously had a need to decorate the new (old) house, right?
+Can my husband really expect me to toss out such a wealth of decorating resources?
+Oh, yes…he can.
+So, not so long ago, I actually tossed quite a few of them into the recycling bin, only to fish them out a few days later.
+You just never know when I’ll have the opportunity to remodel my Paris apartment…right?
 That is, if I had an apartment in Paris…which I do not.

 But I can dream can’t I?